pgalfi/AmazingCo/description.md

 Django REST Framework automatically generates an HTML browsable version of the API for discovery purposes.
 This can be accessed at "/branches/v1/".

+### User Interface

 A basic front-end UI is created using components from Kendo UI framework that only consume the defined API viewpoints and display the results in a tree list and a list view.

+The tree list provides a hierarchical view of all the nodes.
+Buttons are provided for adding nodes and deleting nodes.
+The "name" field ca be edited within the cell.
+Drag and drop option is available on the first column cell of each node, which in turn will trigger the change of parent in the backend.

+Any changes made need to be saved using the Save Changes button, they aren't immediately committed.

 The front end UI can be accessed through "/branches".

+The project can be pulled as a docker image from here:

+**docker pull pgalfi/assignments:AmazingCo**

+Please run it with -p 80:80 to expose the http port that the app will listen to.